EVerest/EVerest/docs/tutorials/how_to_ocpp/index.rst

         }
     }

 The configuration keys are split up into the feature profiles that are specified in OCPP1.6 plus the extra profiles *Internal*, *Security* and *PnC*.
 Here's a short overview of the purpose of each profile in the configuration file:

 - Internal: Used for internal configuration keys that are not specified in OCPP1.6
 - Core: Includes Core configuration keys of OCPP1.6
 - FirmwareManagement: Includes configuration keys that apply when the feature profile FirmwareManagement is implemented
 - Security: Includes configuration parameters that have been introduced within the OCPP1.6J Security Whitepaper
 - LocalAuthListManagement: Includes configuration parameters that apply when the feature profile LocalAuthListManagement is implemented
 - SmartCharging: Includes configuration parameters that apply when the feature profile SmartCharging is implemented
 - PnC: Used for Plug&Charge and includes configuration parameters that have been introduced within the OCPP1.6J Plug&Charge Whitepaper

-EVerest's libocpp supports all configuration parameters that are specified within OCPP1.6.
+EVerest's `libocpp` supports all configuration parameters that are specified within OCPP1.6.
 Despite that, it is possible to omit configuration parameters that are not required and it is even possible to omit a whole feature profile in the configuration file if it is not supported.
-This means that the configuration of the libocpp provides maximum flexibility and can be tailored to your specific charging station.
+This means that the configuration of the `libocpp` provides maximum flexibility and can be tailored to your specific charging station.

-You can specify the path to this configuration file  inside the everest configuration file using the configuration parameter ChargePointConfigPath of the OCPP module within everest-core.
+You can specify the path to this configuration file  inside the `everest-core` configuration file using the configuration parameter ChargePointConfigPath of the OCPP module within everest-core.
 This defaults to *ocpp-config.json*.
 If this path is relative the default path for the ocpp configuration dist/share/everest/modules/OCPP will be prepended.

 .. _different_csms:

 Connect to a different CSMS
 ===========================

 To connect to a different CSMS, you have to modify the connection details of the ocpp configuration file.
 This includes the parameter *CentralSystemURI* and it might also include to change the parameters *AuthorizationKey* and *SecurityProfile*.
 Here's a short overview of the purpose of the parameters:

 - CentralSystemURI: Specifies the endpoint of the CSMS.

   - Must not include ws:// or wss:// (this will be prepended based on the SecurityProfile setting)
   - Must include the ChargePointId in the end

 - SecurityProfile: Specifies the SecurityProfile which defines type of transport layer connection between ChargePoint and CSMS

   - Can have the value 0, 1, 2 or 3
   - SecurityProfile 0: Unsecure transport without Basic Authentication (ws://)
   - SecurityProfile 1: Unsecure transport with Basic Authentication (ws://)
   - SecurityProfile 2: TLS with Basic authentication (wss://)
   - SecurityProfile 3: TLS with client side certificates (wss://)

 - AuthorizationKey: Specifies the password used for HTTP Basic Authentication

   - Must be set if SecurityProfile is 1 or 2, can be omitted if SecurityProfile is 0 or 3
   - Minimal length: 16 bytes

 Modify these parameters according to the connection requirements of the CSMS.
 Find all available configuration keys and their descriptions in `here <https://github.com/EVerest/libocpp/tree/main/config/v16/profile_schemas>`_